Open Now

 Once the gas supply line is ready, you have prepared the countertop cutout and followed all the clearance specifications, and it’s time to install the gas cooktop.
 Unpack the cooktop and carefully read the instruction manual for installing it.
 Also, check all the supplies and parts you’ll need to hook the cooktop to the gas line.

-Before installing the cooktop, cover the cutout’s inside edges with foil tape to prevent heat damage from the cooktop.
-Attach all the necessary parts with the package to the cooktop’s pipe joint to hook it to the gas line.
+Before popping in the cooktop, wrap the cutout’s inside edges with foil tape—this helps fend off heat damage.
+Then, connect all the necessary parts from the package to the cooktop’s pipe joint so it can link up with the gas line.

 Once you’ve placed the cooktop into the cutout, it’s time to screw it up tightly to the countertop and secure the whole assembled unit.
 Be careful not to over-screw it because it might crack the countertop material.